Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 Let's take a moment to review some of the more interesting aspects of this stylesheet:

-1. **Global box-sizing:** The `box-sizing: border-box;` applied universally (`*`) changes the CSS box model so that widths and heights include padding and borders.
+1. **Global box-sizing:** The `box-sizing: border-box;` applied universally (`*`), changes the CSS box model so that widths and heights include padding and borders.
 This simplifies layout design and is a common practice in responsive design.

 2. **Full-height layout with no overflow:** The `html` and `body` are set to a height of 100% with overflow hidden, ensuring the entire viewport is used while preventing scrolling at the root level.
 Scrolling is enabled only within the body content itself (`overflow: auto;`), specifically after a top padding of 80px.
-This is included to accommodate a fixed header (`src/components/NavBar/NavBar.jsx`).
+This accommodates a fixed header (the `NavBar` component).

 3. **Background image:** The background is set to an an SVG provided by a URL.
 The background we are using was provided by [Hero Patterns](https://heropatterns.com/).
 This is a great resource if you ever need patterned backgrounds for your applications.